Article written by Elisa - Travel Writer & Local in France

 Hauts-de-France is the northernmost region of France, formed by the merging of the historical regions of Picardy and Nord Pas de Calais.
 It is bordered by the English Channel, the Northern Sea, Belgium, and the French regions of Grand Est, Normandy, and Ile-de-France.

-Hauts-de-France is a region of awesome cathedrals, belfries, castles, and WW sites but it is also a land of wide-open spaces, wild coasts, and beautiful countryside.
+What is Hauts-de-France famous for?
+It is a region of awesome cathedrals, belfries, castles, and World War sites but it is also a land of wide-open spaces, wild coasts, and beautiful countryside.

-Thanks to the excellent ferry connection Dover-Calais, Hauts de France is Britain’s main gateway to France, and British road-trippers will find in this region many great excuses to stop for a break on the way to Paris and the south.
+Thanks to the excellent ferry connection Dover-Calais, the Hauts-de-France region is Great Britain’s main gateway to France, and British road-trippers will find in this region many great excuses to stop for a break on the way to Paris and the south.

 Its proximity and good train connections with the French Capital, make of Hauts-de-France also an attractive region to explore on day trips from Paris by train.

 The capital of Hauts-de-France is Lille and the region is divided into five departments: Aisne, Nord, Oise, Pas-de-Calais, and Somme.
 There are so many things to do in Hauts-de-France that you cannot miss this wonderful region when visiting Paris or the north of France!

 BY PLANE: The region has one of the busiest international airports in France: Beauvais-Tillé Airport (BVA).
 Also known as Paris-Beauvais, the airport offers low-cost flights by Ryan Air from cities like Manchester, Dublin, or Girona.
 Paris-Beauvais is a popular option for travelers wishing to visit Paris on a budget.